 Second, we don't try to TRAP all disk errors, etc. The programs here all work properly if given properly formatted disks with the right data/programs (if called for).
 Again, our philosophy was to allowed you to explore the consequences of disk errors and guard against them in your own way.
 (And, truthfully, extensive I/O trapping in some of these programs is simply not necessary.)
 Third, we do not get into any heavy math.
-For those of you who are into analytical geometry and its ilk, we apologize.
+For those of you who are into analytical geometry and its ilk. we you who are into analytical geometry and its ilk, we apologize.
 Unfortunately, you are in a distinct minority when compared to those who want to use their machine for simple graphics and/or business applications.